Skip to main content

 Why Is There a $195 Price Gap for the Same Blood Test?

-The test itself is identical.
-The sample goes to the same national lab (Quest or LabCorp) either way.
-So why does it cost $5 at one place and $200 at another?
+The test is identical.
+The sample goes to the same national lab either way.
+Same machine.
+Same result.

-Hospitals and big clinic chains set their list prices to maximize what insurance companies will reimburse.
-That system creates inflated list prices, then negotiated discounts, then a final bill that varies wildly based on your specific plan.
-If you're uninsured, you often end up with the full list price — nobody negotiated on your behalf.
+Hospitals set their list prices to maximize insurance reimbursement.
+That creates inflated prices, then negotiated discounts, then bills that vary wildly by plan.
+Uninsured patients often pay the full list price — nobody negotiated for them.

-Cash-pay lab services like LaboratoryAssist work differently.
-They negotiate wholesale rates with Quest and LabCorp directly, cut out the insurance billing infrastructure entirely, and charge patients a simple, honest price upfront.
+Cash-pay labs work differently.
+They negotiate wholesale rates with Quest and LabCorp directly.
+No insurance billing overhead.
+Simple upfront pricing.

 Same test.
 Same machine.
 Same result.
 Very different business model.